kyleslie2/aliciahofland.com/README.md

 # TODO:
-- keep navbar on top at all times for desktop view? (shirk and shadow or no?)

-- portfolio section
-- main blog page
-- main lists page
+- research using a CDN
-- uses page
+- lay out images on front page
-- movie app/ list
+- Find spot for about and contact